 This briefing provides details of the postgraduate loans systems in England, including the rationale for their introduction, the consultation process and the eligibility criteria.Jump to full report >>

-From the 2016-17 academic year, non means-tested loans of up to £10,000 have been introduced for English-domiciled postgraduate students taking masters courses at higher education institutions in the UK.
-(Loans are also available for eligible EU-domiciled students taking masters courses at institutions in England).
-The Government has additionally confirmed that it will introduce non means-tested loans of up to £25,000 for doctoral students from the 2018‑19 academic year.
+In the 2016-17 academic year, non-means tested loans of up to £10,000 were introduced for English-domiciled postgraduate students taking Master’s courses at higher education institutions in the UK.
+Student starting courses in the 2019-20 academic year will be able to receive loans of up to £10,609 will be available.
+Non-means tested loans of up to £25,000 for doctoral students will also be introduced from the 2018‑19 academic year.
 Students starting courses in 2019-20 can receive loans of up to £25,700.
 Postgraduate loans, encompassing both Master’s loans and Doctoral loans, are also referred to as Plan 3 loans.

 This briefing provides information on the development of policy relating to postgraduate loans, including the rationale for their introduction, the consultation process and the eligibility criteria.
 It refers only to the English loans schemes.

 In 2016-17 home and EU entrants to taught postgraduate courses were up by 22% among full-time and 9% among part-time students.
 There was a further increase among full-time students in 2017-18.
 The funding council has attributed these increases to the introduction of loans.

 Following earlier announcements, Budget 2016 reaffirmed the Government’s intention to introduce loans for doctoral students and a technical consultation on the proposed scheme was launched in November 2016.
 The consultation closed in December 2016.